Back to National Guide

 • Ceiling diffusers, return air grilles, and zone dampers (if multi-zone)

-• Controller installation, system commissioning, and airflow balancing
+• Controller installation (wall-mounted or smart thermostat), system commissioning, and airflow balancing

 • Electrical Safety Certificate lodged with the Queensland Electrical Safety Office

-Brisbane's humidity means condensate drainage is a more significant consideration than in drier climates.
-A good installer will ensure adequate drainage fall and consider a condensate pump if gravity drainage is not feasible.
+Brisbane's humidity makes condensate drainage a more significant consideration than in drier cities.
+A good installer will ensure adequate drainage fall and fit a condensate pump where gravity drainage is not feasible.
+For unit pricing, a Daikin 14kW inverter ducted unit runs ~$5,000–$6,000 supply only.
+ActronAir ESP Platinum systems, designed specifically for Australian conditions, sit in a similar range.

 What Affects the Cost

 • Humidity-adjusted system sizing.
-Brisbane's subtropical climate means the system must handle both temperature and moisture.
-This latent cooling load often requires a larger capacity unit than the same floor area in a drier city.
+Brisbane's subtropical climate means the system must handle both sensible cooling (temperature) and latent cooling (moisture removal).
+This often requires a unit 10–20% larger in capacity than the same floor area in a drier city like Perth or Adelaide.
+A 4-bedroom Brisbane home typically needs 14–16 kW.

 • Roof cavity temperatures.
-Tin and metal roofs, common across Brisbane, can push cavity temperatures above 60°C in summer.
-Ductwork needs high R-value insulation and vapour barriers to prevent heat gain and condensation.
-This adds to material costs.
+Tin and metal roofs, common across Brisbane, push cavity temperatures above 60°C in summer.
+Ductwork needs R2.0 insulation with proper vapour barriers to prevent heat gain and condensation.
+Lower R-value duct loses cooling capacity before the air reaches the room.

 • House construction type.
 Timber-framed homes (including Queenslanders) are easier to route ductwork and piping through than brick or masonry.
 However, high-set Queenslanders with complex rooflines may have limited duct routing options.

-• Zoning.
+• Zoning and smart control.
 Multi-zone control is particularly valuable in Brisbane where open-plan living areas dominate.
-Zoning lets you cool the living space during the day and switch to bedrooms at night without running the entire system.
+Smart controllers like AirTouch 5 or iZone ($2,500–$4,500 installed) let you cool the living space during the day and switch to bedrooms at night without running the entire system.

 • Three-phase power.
-Larger homes need systems above 12kW, which require three-phase.
-Energex manages the supply upgrade.
+Larger homes needing systems above 12kW require three-phase.
+Energex manages the supply upgrade, adding $3,000–$5,000 or more.

 A replacement system in a single-storey, 3-bedroom lowset home with good roof access, serviceable existing ductwork, and single-zone control sits toward $7,200.
-A new installation in a large Queenslander with tin roof, high-R ductwork requirement, 4-zone control, three-phase upgrade, and premium unit pushes toward $19,800.
+A new installation in a large Queenslander with tin roof, R2.0 ductwork, 4-zone smart control, three-phase upgrade, and premium unit pushes toward $19,800.

 Brisbane-Specific Considerations

 Brisbane's climate makes ducted air conditioning less of a luxury and more of a necessity.
-Summer temperatures regularly exceed 35°C with high humidity, and the cooling season stretches from October through April.
-A ducted system that can handle this sustained load needs to be correctly sized — undersized systems run constantly, driving up energy bills and wearing out faster.
+Summer temperatures regularly exceed 35°C with humidity often above 70%, and the cooling season stretches across seven months.
+A ducted system that can handle this sustained load needs to be correctly sized for both temperature and humidity.
+Undersized systems run constantly, never properly dehumidify, and wear out faster.

 The traditional Queenslander presents a unique installation scenario.
-These high-set timber homes have generous roof cavities that can accommodate ductwork, but tin roofing sends cavity temperatures soaring.
-Ductwork in these conditions needs R1.5 or higher insulation with proper vapour barriers to prevent both heat gain and condensation.
-Without adequate insulation, cooled air picks up heat before it reaches the room — wasting energy and reducing comfort.
-Flex duct in these conditions degrades faster than rigid duct, so expect replacement every 10–12 years rather than the 15–20 year life you might see in a cooler climate.
+These high-set timber homes have generous roof cavities that can accommodate ductwork, but corrugated metal roofing sends cavity temperatures soaring.
+Ductwork in these conditions needs R2.0 insulation with continuous vapour barriers to prevent both heat gain and condensation.
+Without adequate insulation, cooled air picks up significant heat before it reaches the room.
+A good installer working on a Queenslander in suburbs like Paddington, Red Hill, or Ashgrove will specify R2.0 flex duct as standard, not as an upgrade.

 Newer developments in Logan, Springfield, North Lakes, and Caboolture are designed with ducted air conditioning as a standard feature.
 These homes have engineered roof trusses with ample cavity space, modern insulation, and pre-wired electrical.
-Installation in these properties is faster and cheaper than retrofitting an older home.
+Installation in these properties is faster and cheaper than retrofitting an older home, often saving $2,000–$4,000 on labour alone.
+Many builders in these corridors include ducted aircon as a standard package.

-For homes in flood-prone areas (parts of Rocklea, Graceville, and low-lying Brisbane River suburbs), the outdoor compressor unit placement matters.
-It should be elevated or positioned where floodwater is unlikely to reach it.
-Discuss this with your installer during the site inspection.
+For homes in flood-prone areas, outdoor compressor placement requires careful planning.
+Parts of Rocklea, Graceville, and low-lying Brisbane River suburbs have experienced multiple flood events.
+The outdoor unit should be elevated on a raised platform or positioned where floodwater is unlikely to reach it.
+Discuss this with your installer during the site inspection, as flood-damaged compressors are rarely repairable.

 Hiring a Licensed Air Conditioning Technician in QLD

-Get at least three quotes.
-A proper quote should follow an on-site inspection where the installer measures the roof cavity, checks insulation, assesses electrical capacity, and discusses humidity management.
-Any quote given without a site visit in Brisbane should be treated with scepticism — humidity-adjusted sizing cannot be done from a floor plan alone.
+A good installer in Brisbane will conduct an on-site inspection covering roof cavity clearance, roof material (tile vs metal, which affects ductwork spec), insulation, electrical capacity, and humidity management before providing a fixed-price quote.
+Any quote given without a site visit should be questioned, as humidity-adjusted sizing cannot be done from a floor plan alone.

 How We Calculate